Teeth Whitening and Bleaching

 Each treatment needs to be tailored to the individual patient.
 Some considerations include the amount of tooth discoloration, general oral health, how sensitive the person’s gums are, and so on.
 If sensitivity increases during treatment, typically to hot or cold foods and liquids, a “desensitizing” compound can be utilized in the tray ever other days.

 This method usually produces excellent whitening, safe results, and high patient satisfaction.

-In Office one Visit Whitening (Power Bleaching, Zoom, Opalencence,laser bleaching)
+In Office one Visit Professional Teeth Whitening (Power Bleaching, Zoom, Opalencence,laser bleaching)

 In many cases the patient may choose to have their tooth whitening or bleaching done in one visit.
 In theses cases a tooth bleaching material is chosen that can be precisely applied to the teeth too quickly lighten the teeth.
 Over the last 25 years many solutions have been used and we have used a lot of different manufactured solutions like Zoom, UltraBrite, and Opalencence.
 We actually chose the material individually for the patient!

-The advantages of in office breaching and tooth whitening are:
+The advantages of in office breaching and professional teeth whitening are: